SlotkinLab/slotkinlab.github.io/_pages/tools-resources.md

 ---
 Below are some of the tools and resources developed by the Slotkin Lab:

+#### All-in-One RNA sequencing Data Pipeline and Machine Learning

+From: (2025)  M.C.
+Kramer, T.S.
+Ratnayake, S.A.
+Edwards, H.L.
+Lowrey, G. Klaas, L. Sidorenko, B.A.
+Rowan, R. Michelmore, B.C.
+Meyers and R.K.
+Slotkin.
+[Identification of a cleaved aberrant RNA associated with the initiation of transgene silencing](https://academic.oup.com/plcell/article/37/10/koaf219/8258484 ).
+The Plant Cell 37: koaf219.
+Github repository available [here](https://github.com/sandaruwanrat/AIO_paper).
+This repo contains the scripts for all data analysis steps for "All-in-One" RNA-seq, Random Forest machine learning, small RNA sequencing, and RMarkdown files for each figure in the manuscript.

 #### Image Resources for plant growth under high CO2 conditions

 From: (2023) K. Panda, B. Mohanasundaram, J. Gutierrez, L. McLain, S.E.
 Castillo, H. Sheng, A. Casto, G. Gratacós, A. Chakrabarti, N. Fahlgren,  S. Pandey,  M.A.
 Gehan and R.K.
 Slotkin.
 [The plant response to high CO2 levels is heritable and orchestrated by DNA methylation](https://nph.onlinelibrary.wiley.com/doi/abs/10.1111/nph.18876).
 New Phytologist.
 Images available [here](https://github.com/danforthcenter/heritable-highCO2-response).